ClinicalSoftwareSolutions/stackmob-client/README.md

-stackmob-client
+Stackmob-client
 ===============

-StackMob module for use with Node JS
+StackMob JS SDK for use with Node JS